-Frequently inspect and lubricate the fuel fill cap O-ring seal with petroleum jelly or silicone grease.
+Frequently inspect and lubricate the fuel fill cap O-ring seal with Teflon or silicone grease.
 The O-ring seal prevents water from entering the fuel system through the fuel fill cap and it should be replaced immediately if there is any sign of damage or deterioration.

 Contaminated fuel may cause serious damage to your engines.
 The filters must be checked for water and other contamination frequently.
-Gasoline engine filters must be changed at least once each year and diesel engine filter elements must be changed at least twice a year or more frequently depending on the type of engine and the quality of the fuel.
+Diesel engine filter elements must be changed at least twice a year or more frequently depending on the type of engine and the quality of the fuel.
 Please refer to the engine or fuel filter manufacturer's instructions for information on servicing and replacing the fuel filter elements.